When Daycare is a Nightmare

 In fact, on the day the girl died, there were only four caretakers for 39 infants.
 This nearly 10:1 ratio is significantly higher than the 4:1 ratio allowed for centers caring for children ages six weeks to nine months.
 After the child’s death, the Pennsylvania Office of Child Development and Early Learning pulled the center’s license under an emergency order citing “gross incompetence, negligence and misconduct in operating a facility likely to constitute immediate and serious danger to the life or health of the children in care.”
 The center has the right to appeal the closure.
 If you are curious about the inspection history of your child’s daycare, you can check state records here.

 Kids have the right to be safe from foreseeable harm and injury while at daycare.
 If your child or a loved one has been hurt in a daycare accident, or if you have any questions about this topic, the attorneys at Wapner Newman can help.
 For almost 40 years, we have been the trusted advocates for countless personal injury victims and their families throughout Pennsylvania and New Jersey.
-We offer risk-free consultations and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
+We offer risk-free consultations from our experienced personal injury lawyer and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
 We encourage you to contact us today by calling 1-800-LAW-6600 or filling out a free case evaluation form.